-Both the applicant and Interior support the continuation of the Fishery Compensation Plan, which requires the applicant to pay West Virginia DNR annual, inflation-adjusted compensation that equates to the replacement value of all fishes assumed to suffer entrainment mortality at the projects (the current plan assumes all entrained fishes are killed).
+Multiple entities including Hawks Nest Hydro, Interior, and West Virginia DEP support the continuation of the fishery compensation plan, which requires the applicant to pay West Virginia DNR annual, inflation-adjusted compensation that equates to the replacement value of all fishes assumed to suffer entrainment mortality at the projects (the current plan assumes all entrained fishes are killed).

 In section 3, we found that entrainment and turbine mortality is low (less than 10 percent) and is not expected to exert appreciable impact or damages to fish populations at the projects.
-For this reason, we have no justification for requiring entrainment mitigation, including compensation payments for entrainment mortality and a related provision to prepare and file, in consultation with West Virginia DNR and Interior, a Resource Enhancement Plan every 5 years that would describe how anticipated funds would be spent.
+For this reason, we have no justification for requiring entrainment mitigation, including compensation payments for entrainment mortality.
+However, West Virginia DEP has required these compensation payments in the certifications issued for both projects.